NerochazeDev/WalletVerifyPro/NETLIFY_DEPLOYMENT.md

 - Check build logs in Netlify dashboard
 - Verify all files are committed to Git
 - Ensure `package.netlify.json` dependencies are correct
+- Make sure both `package.netlify.json` and `vite.config.netlify.ts` are in your repository

+### Common Errors:
+- **"vite: not found"**: The build is using wrong package.json - ensure `package.netlify.json` is committed
+- **"esbuild" errors**: This means it's trying to build server code - the netlify.toml will fix this

 ## Advantages of This Setup: